-- [36] THE COMMITTEE OF ADJUSTMENT ORDERS that the consent application is granted and the provisional consent is to be given, subject to the conditions set out in Appendix A to this decision. - [37] THE COMMITTEE OF ADJUSTMENT ALSO ORDERS that the minor variance application is granted in part and variances (a), and (b) to the Zoning By-law are authorized, subject to the location and size of the proposed construction being in accordance with the plans filed, Committee of Adjustment date stamped May 26, 2025, as they relate to variances (a) and (b).
-Variance (c) is not authorized.
+- [27] The majority of the Committee also finds that the requested variances maintain the general intent and purpose of the Official Plan because the proposal respects the character of the neighbourhood. - [28] In addition, the majority of the Committee finds that the requested variances maintain the general intent and purpose of the Zoning By-law because the proposal represents orderly development that is compatible with the surrounding area. - [29] Moreover, the majority of the Committee finds that the requested variances, both individually and cumulatively, are minor because they will not create any unacceptable adverse impact on abutting properties or the neighbourhood in general. - [30] THE COMMITTEE OF ADJUSTMENT ORDERS that the consent application is granted and the provisional consent is to be given, subject to the conditions set out in Appendix A to this decision. - [31] THE COMMITTEE OF ADJUSTMENT ALSO ORDERS that the minor variance application is granted and the variances to the Zoning By-law are authorized, subject to the location and size of the proposed construction being in accordance with the site plan filed and Committee of Adjustment date stamped May 23, 2025, and the elevations drawings filed and Committee of Adjustment date-stamped May 12, 2025, as they relate to the requested variances.